Product Description

 Frequently Asked Questions

-A: The CT 1201766-A uses an alloy steel core with an integral hub.
-This design provides superior strength and weight distribution compared to standard steel cores.
+A: The 1201766-A uses an alloy steel core with an integral hub.
+This design provides superior strength and weight distribution.
 The integral hub eliminates separate fasteners and improves bearing support.

 Q: What polyurethane hardness does this wheel use?

-A: The CT 1201766-A uses a press-fit bearing configuration integrated into the alloy steel core.
+A: The 1201766-A integrates a press-fit bearing configuration into the alloy steel core.
 This design provides direct load transfer from the axle to the wheel core.
-Bearings are sealed within the wheel hub and are not user-serviceable.
+Bearings are sealed within the wheel hub for protection.

 A: The steel core is machined for precise dimensions and smooth surface finish.
 The polyurethane tread is then bonded to this machined surface to create the complete wheel assembly.
 The machined finish ensures consistent axle fitment and bearing alignment.